-Manship House puts on Summer Dress
+Manship House in Summer Dress

 A major event in the Victorian household was the annual spring cleaning.
 The Manship House Museum interprets the life of a middle-class family in the South in 1888.
 Then, the responsibilities of a woman were primarily devotion to her husband and the care of home and family.
 The home was considered to be a haven of culture and education.
 The arts and sciences were brought into the home in the form of curios, shells, prints, paintings, a piano or organ, and books.
 Interiors were designed to transform empty rooms into places that would communicate the family's status, reflect its culture, and provide a strong moral influence.

 During the spring cleaning the house and its contents underwent a top-to-bottom scrubbing in preparation for the warm months ahead.

 As the days grew longer and warmer, the windows were opened to allow outdoor air to cool and freshen stuffy, stale rooms.
 The heavy silk draperies, so useful in winter for insulating windows, were stifling in summer and had to be taken down and stored.
 Along with the cooling breezes came dust, pollen, insects, and sunlight, which could be quite damaging to fine furnishings and fabrics.
 Therefore, all woolen rugs, scarves, and tablecloths were removed, cleaned, and stored safely away.
 Straw matting replaced carpets as floor coverings, and all upholstered furniture was covered with washable slipcovers to protect it from dirt and perspiration stains.

 Gilded surfaces such as picture frames and chandeliers were covered with netting to prevent fly specks.
 Mosquito netting was hung over beds, and fans were located throughout the house.
 After fireplaces received a thorough cleaning, the tools and accessories were stored.